Strengthening employee engagement

 Gender equality

-In 2022, ten countries were given an internal classification tool (grading) that provides improved management of internal equity and a rational approach to external competitiveness, in addition to establishing compensation and benefits policies.
+In 2023, ten countries were given an internal grading tool that makes it possible to better manage internal equity, have a rational approach to external competitiveness and establish compensation and benefits policies.
 We regularly conduct Group-wide surveys on compensation in order to ensure that it remains competitive in the job market, and adjustments are made if necessary.

 Australia participates in a federal government-initiated program to promote women’s return to work after a career break and keep them employed.
 This innovative approach is designed to increase the proportion of women in the workforce as well as to encourage them to take on leadership positions.
 Through this contribution, the subsidiary intends to support women’s return to work and promote their inclusion in the workplace by exchanging information with other companies participating in the same program on the Australian continent.